-The annual meeting of stockholders of ROBERT HALF INTERNATIONAL INC. will be held online this year via live audiocast at www.virtualshareholdermeeting.com/RHI2022 at 10:00 a.m.
-PDT on Wednesday, May 18, 2022.
+The annual meeting of stockholders of ROBERT HALF INTERNATIONAL INC. will be held online this year via live audiocast at www.virtualshareholdermeeting.com/RHI2023 at 10:00 a.m.
+PDT on Wednesday, May 17, 2023.
 The meeting will be held for the following purposes:

-1. To elect the seven directors named in the proxy statement.

-2. To cast an advisory vote to approve executive compensation.
+- 1. To elect the eight directors named in the proxy statement. - 2.
+To cast an advisory vote to approve executive compensation. - 3.
+To cast an advisory vote on the frequency of future advisory votes on executive compensation.

-3. To ratify the appointment of PricewaterhouseCoopers LLP, as the Company's independent registered public accounting firm for 2022.
+4. To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2023.

-4. To transact such other business as may properly come before the meeting or any adjournment of the meeting.
+5. To transact such other business as may properly come before the meeting or any adjournment of the meeting.

-Only stockholders of record at the close of business on March 25, 2022, are entitled to notice of, and to vote at, the meeting and any adjournment of the meeting.
-To attend the meeting online, vote, submit questions or view the list of registered stockholders during the meeting, stockholders of record will need to go to the meeting website listed above and log in using their 16-digit control number included on their proxy card or voting instruction form.
+Only stockholders of record at the close of business on March 24, 2023, are entitled to notice of, and to vote at, the meeting and any adjournment of the meeting.
+To attend the meeting online, vote, or submit questions during the meeting, stockholders of record will need to go to the meeting website listed above and log in using their 16-digit control number included on their proxy card or voting instruction form.
 Beneficial owners should review the proxy statement as well as their voting instruction form or the Notice of Internet Availability for instructions on how to participate in the annual meeting.